 Now that you have selected the best images, you want to adjust them to make them even better.
 Your most used options for adjusting your images are the tools on the Exposure and the Color tool tab.

-The order in which the tools are listed on the tool tabs have a logic behind them.
+The order in which the tools are listed on the tool tabs has a logic behind them.
 Use them in that order and you automatically go from easy to advanced.

 Capture One has the capability to export an image and open the result in an external editor (Photoshop and others) while saving the export in the Catalog or Session as well.
 After changes are saved in the external editor the thumbnail and preview of the image are updated in the catalog to reflect the changes.